 The expansive National Harbor is perfect for a family outing or a date night, especially when a film is being screened under a summer sky at its plaza.
-In fact, the Harbor hosts two nights of screenings each week of the season – one for couples (Thursdays, 7 p.m.), one for families (Sundays, 6 p.m.).
+In fact, the Harbor hosts two nights of screenings each week of the season from May through September – one for couples (Thursdays, 7 p.m.), one for families (Sundays, 6 p.m.).
 Check out the packed schedule and pick out the free screening that works for you and yours.

 Considered one of Arlington’s best summer events, Rosslyn Cinema even features a Pub in the Park during these free Friday night screenings in Virginia, as well as food trucks.
 The lineup for the summer is a healthy mix of family-friendly (Paddington, Incredibles 2) and action (Spider Man: into the Spider-Verse, Jumanji: Welcome to the Jungle).
 Just a short drive or Metro ride from DC, this series has all the makings for a perfect summer night.

 The Martin Luther King, Jr. Memorial is one of DC’s most recognizable landmarks, and The Memorial Foundation is proud to present family-friendly, free-to-attend movie screenings this summer.
 The series starts on June 20 with BlacKkKlansman and ends on Aug.
 28 with The Hate U Give.
 Screenings begin at 7 p.m.